Even though an alto is a woman with a relatively low singing voice, the word 'Alto' actually came from describing a man's voice who sings high.

-You know, back in the day, they were weird about having women sing sometimes, so you would often have boy choirs or all-men choirs where guys took the higher parts.
-So 'alto', originally describing a man's high voice, is from the Latin root, altus, or 'high'.
+You know, back in the day, they were weird about having women sometimes perform, so you would often have boy choirs or all-men choirs where guys took the higher parts.
+So 'alto', originally describing a man's high voice, is from the Latin root, Altus, or 'high'.

 As an alto singer, I pride myself on having the best of two worlds when it comes to vocal range.
-On one hand, I can sing some sweet angelic high notes in my head voice. and on the other, I can give you some strong, thick, powerful belts in my lower range.
+On the one hand, I can sing some sweet angelic high notes in my head voice like a soprano.
+And on the other, I can give strong, thick, powerful belts in my lower range.

-Many will say that the range of an alto is usually from F3 to F5, but I like to think of it closer to F3 to D5, especially when we're talking about belting range in pop or musical theatre styles.
+Many will say that the range of an alto is usually from F3 to F5, but I like to think of it closer to F3 to D5, especially when we're talking about belting range in the style of pop or musical theatre.
 If your range is slightly lower, you may want to label yourself as a contralto, which is sometimes even cooler!

 Keep in mind that all of these terms stem from more classical styles of singing, so there's no need to get too hung up on it if you're not a classical singer.

 Also, the term also is really more for choir voice classifications; most females in a middle-to-low range are labeled as mezzo-soprano, and the lowest range is more accurately referred to as the contralto range.